Backpropagation in hyperbolic chaos via adjoint shadowing: Introduction

-For the continuous-time systems, the shadowing contribution was not clearly defined before.
-Section~\ref{s:sudcomp} defines it by a non-unique pair of shadowing vector and time-rescaling function.
-We show that the non-uniqueness vanishes after we substitute the pair into the shadowing contribution.
-We also show that the other part of the linear response, the unstable contribution $UC$, is indeed only in the unstable direction.
-Hence, we can argue that $UC$ is small when the unstable dimensional is low, using arguments similar to \cite{Ruesha}.
+These definitions can all be made pathwise. \Cref{s:waiyi} shows that the other part of the linear response, the unstable contribution $UC$, is indeed only in the unstable direction.
+Hence, there is a chance that $UC$ is small when the unstable dimensional is low, using arguments similar to \cite{Ruesha}.

-Section~\ref{s:adj2} proves theorem~\ref{t:ASF}, the equivalence of three definitions for $\cS$ in continuous-time.
-First, we define some notations.
-Let $f$ be the flow of the vector field $F+\gamma X$, where $F$ and $X$ are two fixed vector fields.
-Define the space of pairs of a Holder covector field and a scalar function differentiable along $F$,